 U.S. expressed concerns about the threats on Mexican journalists

 Early in his administration, López Obrador appeared to enjoy jousting with reporters in his daily briefings.
 But as critical reporting of his administration increased, his attacks have grown more pointed, especially against several high-profile journalists who have questioned aspects of his administration.

 Lately, he described the journalist Carlos Loret de Mola as “a mercenary, a hitman, corrupt” and discarded his moral authority to ask questions because what he earned was not public.
 Carlos Loret took the attacks as a response to his reports on the luxurious lifestyle of AMLO’s son, while the president pictures himself as a simple man.

 On February 24, U.S. Secretary of State Antony Blinken tweeted his concern about the killings of journalists in Mexico: “The high number of journalists killed in Mexico this year and the ongoing threats they face are concerning.
 I join those calling for greater accountability and protections for Mexican journalists.”

 And the next day, AMLO appeared to take the comment as a criticism of Mexico’s efforts to investigate on the crime and protect journalists.
 The president suggested Blinken received wrong information from the CIA, FBI or DEA.
 “They’re tricking him,” he said.
 “We don’t tolerate the impunity of anyone.”

-Six people had so far been arrested in three of the recent journalist killings according to the Foreign Affairs Secretary Marcelo Ebrard.
-On Friday, five other people were arrested regarding the investigation on the murder of photojournalist Margarito Martínez last January.
+Six people had so far been arrested in three of the recent journalist killings according to Foreign Affairs Secretary Marcelo Ebrard.
+On Friday, five other people were arrested in the investigation of the murder of photojournalist Margarito Martínez last January.

 However, Mexico’s undersecretary of the interior for human rights, Alejandro Encinas, has said that the impunity rate in the killings of journalists and human rights activists is above 90%.